we asked young londoners why they want britain to remain in the eu, part three

-With the government extending its deadline for Brits to register to vote in the forthcoming EU referendum to midnight tonight, we take to the streets of London and find out many don't want a Brexit.
-A cultural capital made great by its wealth of...
+As the British government extends its deadline for Brits to register to vote in the forthcoming EU referendum to midnight tonight, we take to the streets of London and find out many don't want a Brexit.
+London is a cultural capital made great by its...

 Maria Emilia Rodami Lyster, 19, London/Greece.
 Adeola Alade, 19, Milton Keynes.